GAUSS Srl is qualified to perform In-Orbit Demonstration/Validation (IOD/IOV) services, thanks to its experience with satellite and launch systems.

 The above-mentioned tools are flight services that give you the chance to perform advanced experiments via GAUSS satellites launched into Space, providing the actual space (volume to occupy), the necessary energy (to be operative), the communication (ground track/data collection) and the vehicle (the case).

-In this regard, in 2015/2016 GAUSS participated in the EU project (funded by the European Commission in the framework of the program H2020) IODISPLay, where the consortium (composed by GMV, INTA, VVA and GAUSS) had the scope of identifying a portfolio of IOD missions in terms of technologies, platforms and launchers, to ease the access to Space of innovative technologies.
+In this regard, in 2015/2016 GAUSS participated in the EU project IODISPLay (funded by the European Commission in the framework of the program H2020), where the consortium (composed by GMV, INTA, VVA and GAUSS) had the scope of identifying a portfolio of IOD missions in terms of technologies, platforms and launchers, to ease the access to Space of innovative technologies.

 GAUSS had the role of launch broker with the objective of identifying suitable launchers.

-IOD missions are low cost and reliable launch opportunities for research and development of innovative products that can benefit from an actual test in Space.
+IOD missions are low cost and reliable launch opportunities for research and development of innovative products that can benefit from an actual tests in Space.

 These flight opportunities can give an added value to your product or service.

 In order to host a technology/an experiment, the criteria of suitability of the experiment have to be considered case by case (such as size, weight etc..).